-• is typified by some form of power imbalance in favour of those perpetrating the abuse.
-Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources; and

-• may be in exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.
+- is typified by some form of power imbalance in favour of those perpetrating the abuse.
+Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources; and - may involve an exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.

-Further information is available in the DfE guidance 'Child sexual exploitation: definition and guide for practitioners' and CSCP procedures Child Exploitation and includes a child exploitation assessment tool.
+Further information is available in the DfE guidance 'Child sexual exploitation: definition and guide for practitioners' and CSCP procedures Child Exploitation (including CSE and CCE).